braveness23/Hometemp/README.md

 3V3	(1) | VIN (2) | Red
 GPIO4 (7) | Data (8) | Yellow

-Add a 4.7K resistor to connect the shared data line to 3V
+Add a 4.7K resistor to connect the shared data line to 3V3

+### One MAX31850 Thermocouple Amplifier

 ![Raspberry Pi + one MAX31850 Thermocouple Amplifier](Resources/Raspberry Pi + MAX31850 Thermocouple Amplifier_bb.png)

-#### Many MAX31850 Thermocouple Amplifiers
+### Many MAX31850 Thermocouple Amplifiers

 The wiring of many MAX31850 Thermocouple Amplifiers to a Raspberry Pi is essentially the same however you only use the single 4.7K resistor to connect the shared data lines to 3V as show in this diagram.